-- (1) Staff must document the following information in the individual's record as soon as possible, but no later than the end of the work shift following the use of a reactive strategy: - (a) The behavior that necessitated a reactive strategy; - (b) The reactive strategy used; - (c) The date and time the reactive strategy was implemented and the time the strategy was terminated; and, - (d) The person(s) who initiated, applied, authorized, and terminated the reactive strategy; - (2) The authorizing agent must review and sign the reactive strategy documentation within twenty-four hours or by the end of the next business day. - (3) The service provider or facility must also document every use of a reactive strategy on the "Reactive Strategy Report," APD Form 65G8-002 (August 2008), incorporated herein by reference.
-A copy of the form may be obtained by writing or calling the Agency for Persons with Disabilities, at 4030 Esplanade Way, Suite 380, Tallahassee, FL 32399-0950; main telephone number (850)488-4527.
-These Reports must be submitted within thirty days to the Local Review Committee chairperson, or the chairperson's designee, and copies of the Report made a part of the individual's record. - (4) Agency Area Offices and Developmental Services Institutions must submit copies of these Reports electronically to the Central Office Senior Behavior Analyst on a monthly basis.
+- (1) Staff must document the following information in the individual's record as soon as possible, but no later than the end of the work shift following the use of a reactive strategy: - (a) The behavior that necessitated a reactive strategy; - (b) The reactive strategy used; - (c) If seclusion is utilized, the entire duration the client is kept in seclusion; - (\underline{de}) The date and time the reactive strategy was implemented and the time the strategy was terminated; and, - (ed) The person(s) who initiated, applied, authorized, and terminated the reactive strategy; - (f) The use of medical or behavioral protective equipment. - (2) The authorizing agent must review and sign the reactive strategy documentation within twenty-four hours or by the end of the next business day. - (3) The service provider or facility must also-document every use of a reactive strategy in the individual's record - (4) The service provider or facility must report every use of a reactive strategy using on the "Reactive Strategy Report," APD Form 65G8-002 (August 2008), incorporated herein by reference, which A copy of the form may be obtained at or a t h ttp://apdcares.org/ providers/be havioral/ to the local Area Behavior Analyst, or their designee by the 5th bu isines s da ay of each month.
+Providers w ho have h istorica lly repo orted. but who have not used reactive strategies in a gi ven n non th must submit a re eport indicat ing, "Non e" or "1 None U sed". by writing or calli ing the Agency for Persons w ith D isat oilities, at 4030 Es planade Wa v.
+Suite 3 30, Tall ahasse e, FL telephone number (850)488 r ,, , ,

+- (5) The use and duration of a behavioral protective device or medical protective equipment These Reports must be recorded at least for the total time used in a given day. submitted within thirty days to the Local Review Committee chairperson, or the chairperson's designee, and copies of the Report made a part of the individual's record. - (64) Agency Regional Area Offices and Developmental Disability Centers (DDCs), as defined in rule

+Services Institutions must submit copies of these Reports electronically to the State Office Agency Senior Behavior Analyst on a monthly basis, until providers, the DDCs, and Developmental Disabilities Defendant Program (DDDP) have access to the iConnect portal for reporting.

-Specific Authority 393.501, 393.13(4)(h)2., 916.1093(2) FS.
+Specific Rulemaking-Authority 393.501, 393.13(4)(h)2., 916.1093(2) FS.
 Law Implemented 393.13(4)(h), 916.1093(2) FS.
 History-New 8-7-08.